Chapter 15: The Voice of God 060525

 stayed off trails.
 However, because speed was essential to the enemy,

 they mostly stayed on the trails.
-They didn't have helicopters and other
+They didn't have helicopters or other

 transport aircraft.
 So, their vast network of trails was how the enemy